 I don’t always get this right.
 Sometimes I’m still a puddle by day’s end.
 Sometimes I’ve poured it all out and still feel empty.
 Sometimes I feel that if I don’t hoard or gather or store-up resources for myself, no one else will or worse, I’ll have to take what God provides.
 And his “gifts” can be bitter at times.
 They can cut.
 They can pierce the self I’m trying hard to protect.

 They can crucify.

-Just days before his flesh would tear, his mouth would run dry and his heart break with grief, Jesus, who seemed opposed to the American gospel of self-care, preached to his friends.
+Just days before his flesh would tear, his mouth would run dry and his heart break with grief, Jesus, whose life was marked by others-care more than self-care, preached to his friends.

 “It’s time for me to be glorified.
 Watch and learn.
 I won’t sit on a gilded throne and require the life of my citizens.
 As the King of kings I will give my life on a rugged cross for my citizens.
 This is the truth: Unless a grain of wheat falls into the earth and dies, it remains alone—but if it dies, if that seed breaks open, it bears much fruit!
 Whoever lives for self, lives as a renter—paying rent for a lifetime and owning nothing in the end.
 Whoever lives for me owns spiritual property and will receive a deed to eternity” (John 12:23-26).

 This is the Jesus-gospel.
 Repent of the self-life with its shelf-life in exchange for eternal life who is Christ.
 (Read that again.)